 \subsection{Green's relations and partial actions}

-In this subsections we give a more natural interpretation for the generalized right ample identity.
+In this subsection we give a more informative interpretation for the generalized right ample identity.
 It is natural to ask how much the generalized Green's relations are similar to the standard ones.
 We show that a certain property of Green's relations holds also for the generalized relations if and only if the generalized right ample identity holds.

 Let $S$ be a general semigroup and let $x\in S$.
-Recall that $L_{x}$ denotes the $\Lc$-class of $x$. \begin{lem} The semigroup $S$ acts on the left of the set $L_{x}$ by partial functions according to
+Recall that $L_{x}$ denotes the $\Lc$-class of $x$. \begin{lem} The set $L_{x}$ is a partial $S$-action according to

 \end{lem}